What is Product Design?

 Here are just a few of my favorite LPP products: (All images remain the property of their respective owners.)

 I talked to a lot of people about product development, financing and marketing and inadvertently found several freelance design opportunities.
 Which was a good thing because it was becoming abundantly clear to me that in order to successfully market my own ideas I would need more; money, time and an effective promotional strategy.
-Ultimately, I decided to focus on these freelance projects and put my own product concepts back in the oven to bake a little longer.
+Ultimately, I decided to focus on freelance projects and put my own ideas back in the oven to bake a little longer.

 The freelance projects covered a broad set of genres, including: